makeruniverse/docs/docs/makerblog/blog.md

 We need them to get a job done.
 It's always about getting from A to B.

 Product teams must understand what A and B represent in a user's life and identify the obstacles in between.
-(HR) <<br /> <br /> <br />
+(HR) <<br /> <br />

 ### Startups fail

 Startups fail.
 The few that don't are "fat tail events" (Nassim Taleb).
-They almost never happen, but when they do, they "concentrate all the returns" (Paul Graham). <br /> <br /> <br />
+They almost never happen, but when they do, they "concentrate all the returns" (Paul Graham). <br /> <br />

 ### Good Ideas look bad

-The best ideas initially look bad - even extreme - to almost everyone (Alejandro Lecuna). <br /> <br /> <br />
+The best ideas initially look bad - even extreme - to almost everyone (Alejandro Lecuna). <br /> <br />

 ### Extreme Users

 Extreme ideas are initially appreciated only by "extreme users".
 Therefore, innovations don't serve mass markets, but create new niches.
-(HR) <br /> <br /> <br />
+(HR) <br /> <br />

 ### Makers vs. Schedules (1)

 Paul Graham [highlights](https://paulgraham.com/makersschedule.html) the clash between a manager's and a maker's schedule.
 Managers' days are broken up by meetings, and planned by others.
 Makers, however, work through long, uninterrupted time periods.
-(HR) <br /> <br /> <br />
+(HR) <br /> <br />

 ### Makers vs. Schedules (2)

 Try to commit a maker to a schedule.
 Either the maker or the schedule will fall apart.
-(HR) <br /> <br /> <br />
+(HR) <br /> <br />

 ### Makers vs. Schedules (3)

 Making new stuff is a creative endavour.
 Neither can you really plan for it, nor can you time it.
 Therefore, attempts to squeeze in creative work in your schedule will eventually fail.
-(HR) <br /> <br /> <br />
+(HR) <br /> <br />

 ### Project Teams vs. Startups